angelasoler/Rush00/README.md

 # Rush00
 Collective challenge in 42 basescamp weekend

-making a mini-project with little knowlegde in c using agile methodoligies scrum kanban.
+making a mini-project with little knowlegde in c using agile methodoligies scrum kanban, with Felipe and Lais.

 wip readme